What to do at New Jersey's Most Popular Beaches

 Exit 117 Sandy Hook

 Sandy Hook is a 7-mile barrier stretch of sandy beaches at the North end of New Jersey with access to both the bay and the Atlantic ocean sides.
-Enjoy swimming, sunning, water sports, and surf casting.
+Enjoy swimming, sunning, and recreational water sports.
 Nearby activities: Explore Gateway National Park at Sandy Hook, the Nike Missile Radar Site, Fort Hancock Museum, Sandy Hook Lighthouse.
-Sports activities: birding, biking, boating, canoeing, hiking; kayaking, and picnicking.
+Sports activities: birding, biking, boating, canoeing, hiking and picnicking.
 Free admission to the beach.
 Fee for parking.

-- Sandy Hook Light House Tours every Monday, Friday, Saturday, Sunday from 1-3:30pm.
-30 minute tours.
-First come first serve.
+- Sandy Hook Lighthouse open daily.
+First come first serve tours every Monday from 1-3:30pm.
 Guide up 95 stairs and nine rung ladder to the lantern room.
 Children must be 48 inches tall to climb the tower.
 Tour sign-ups start at 12:30 PM in the 1883 Keepers’ Quarters.

 Exit 105 Seven Presidents Oceanfront Park and Beach

 Monmouth County Park System's Seven Presidents Oceanfront Park is a 38-acre beach park offering families a great place to enjoy swimming, sunning, and beach fun.
 It has a snack bar, eating areas, changing area, and showers.
 You'll also find Volleyball area, guarded swimming, designated areas for surfing.
-The park also offers a reservable picnic tent for groups up to 50.
-Admission is $10 for ages 18+.
+Admission fee for ages 18+.
 Children 17 and under are free.
 Daily parking fee is $10.
-The beach has guarded swimming June 14th through Labor Day, hours are from 10 am-5pm, weather and conditions permitting.
+The beach has daily guarded swimming June 13th through Labor Day, hours are from 10 am-5pm, weather and conditions permitting.

 Exit 105 Long Branch Beach & Pier Village

 The kids will surely be entertained at the Pier Village Arcade, Boardwalk Fun N’ Games.
-Fun for all ages and skill levels featuring state of the art virtual reality games, skeetball, crane games and an abundance of skill and chance games to win points for redemption.
+Fun for all ages and skill levels featuring games, skeetball, crane games and an abundance of skill and chance games to win points for redemption.
 Take a ride by the sea in the unique and imaginative iconic Carousel.
 With hotels right on the beach, this makes a perfect weekend getaway.

 Exit 102 Bradley Beach

 Bring the sand toys.
 Bradley Beach is a family friendly shore town with pristine beaches, perfect for swimming, surfing, and sunning.
 Lifeguards on duty.
-Daily beach fee.
+Daily beach fee for ages 13+.
 No beach fee for kids 12 & under.
 Boardwalk with free concerts and arts events.
 Nearby is Avon by the Sea, another fabulous family friendly beach.

-- July - August 2025: Wednesday in the Park Concert Series held at Riley Park
+- July - August 2026: Saturday Night Summer Concert Series at Riley Park

 Exit 102 Ocean Grove

 New Jersey's finest year-round family seashore resort with one square mile of natural beauty.
-Experience Ocean Grove’s eclectic main street with rows of colorful Victorian houses, quaint shops, arts and crafts shows, ice cream and cafes, and the giant flea market at the Great Auditorium.
-Daily beach fee.
+Experience Ocean Grove’s vibrant main street with rows of colorful Victorian houses, quaint shops, arts and crafts shows, ice cream and cafes, and the giant flea market at the Great Auditorium.
+Daily beach fee for ages 12+.
 No beach badge fee for kids 11 & under.

 Exit 98 Belmar